 Endoscopic biopsies are used to reach tissue inside the body in order to gather samples from places like the bladder, colon, or lung.

 During this procedure, your doctor uses a flexible thin tube called an endoscope.
 The endoscope has a tiny camera and a light at the end.
-A video monitor allows him or her to view the images.
-Small surgical tools are also inserted into the endoscope, and—using the video monitor—the doctor can guide these to collect a sample.
+A video monitor allows them to view the images.
+Small surgical tools are also inserted into the endoscope.
+Using the video, the doctor can guide these to collect a sample.

 The endoscope can be inserted through a small incision in your body, or through any opening in the body, including the mouth, nose, rectum, or urethra.
 Endoscopies normally take anywhere from five to 20 minutes.

 This procedure can be done in a hospital or in a doctor’s office.
 Afterward, you might feel mildly uncomfortable, or have bloating, gas, or a sore throat.
 These will all pass in time, but if you are concerned, you should contact your doctor.